(See below the demo gallery for a description of how it works and to Download the code (it's free!)). Visit the GitHub repository for this site.

 </div>

 Please make sure there are no gaps in the number sequence and be cautious when adding any further .jpg files to the /images or /thumbnails folders so that they don't interrupt the sequence.
+Also please make sure there are a duplicated number and sequence of corresponding thumbnails in the thumbnail folder.

 If you want you can remove the javascript contained in this, put it in a seperate .js file and to link it instead.